Skip to content

 Choose **brand-name** if: you want FDA-approved certainty, your insurance meaningfully offsets the cost, or you simply will not accept a non-approved product.
 The cost is the sticker — brand-name typically runs well above compounded when paid out of pocket.

 Choose **compounded** if: out-of-pocket affordability is decisive, you want faster access, and you are willing to vet the pharmacy carefully.
-Compounded programs on our board disclose flat monthly pricing that undercuts brand-name substantially — see what compounded GLP-1 costs per month.
+If affordability is the whole decision, we ranked the field on cash price alone in the best GLP-1 without insurance.
+Compounded programs in our ranking disclose flat monthly pricing that undercuts brand-name substantially — see what compounded GLP-1 costs per month.
 The catch is that verification becomes your job; we cover how to do it in is compounded semaglutide legit and safe.
+Part of that job is working out which of a compounded seller's two advertised prices you would actually be paying — Auren Rx prints a subscription rate and a no-commitment rate side by side on every product, and broadcasts only the lower one to the machines that quote it back to you.

 A few myths to retire